 A text search configuration specifies all options necessary to transform a document into a tsvector: the parser to use to break text into tokens, and the dictionaries to use to transform each token into a lexeme.
 Every call of

 to_tsquery needs a text search configuration to perform its processing.
 The configuration parameter default_text_search_config specifies the name of the default configuration, which is the one used by text search functions if an explicit configuration parameter is omitted.
 It can be set in postgresql.conf, or set for an individual session using the SET command.

 Several predefined text search configurations are available, and you can create custom configurations easily.
 To facilitate management of text search objects, a set of SQL commands is available, and there are several psql commands that display information about text search objects (Section 12.10).

-As an example, we will create a configuration pg, starting from a duplicate of the built-in english configuration.
+As an example we will create a configuration pg, starting by duplicating the built-in english configuration:

 CREATE TEXT SEARCH CONFIGURATION public.pg ( COPY = pg_catalog.english );

 We will use a PostgreSQL-specific synonym list and store it in $SHAREDIR/tsearch_data/pg_dict.syn.
 The file contents look like:

 postgres pg pgsql pg postgresql pg